neuronerd2020/Irla-labwebsite/content/contact/contact.md

   columns: '1'
 ---

 Please fill out this form if you would like to contact the Waites Lab directly.
-IDK if you want me to put anything here about grad student lab tech or post doc positions. i know sometimes people will write things that say if they are actively looking etc.
+We always welcome communication from passionate, dedicated, and curious scientists!